 Botanist and all round naturalist Steve Blacksmith at Hoofstone Heights, Sept.23rd 2012.
 Thought by some to be Calderdale's highest point, Steve's taking a stone rubbing of the hoof-like mark he thinks the site maybe named after.

 A fungi foray at Gosport Clough Stainland, Oct.
 9th 2016.
-Co-lead by Steve Blacksmith left and Peachysteve with a field guide.
+Co-lead by Steve Blacksmith left with Peachy Steve and Sarah with a field guides.
 To the right are Meg (dog), Mike of the antiquarian society (rucksack) and spider expert Julian (camera).

 Michael Sykes, fungi recorder for the Halifax Scientific Society, photographing the rare, albino Jelly Ear at Park wood, Elland on Jan.11th 2013.